shawnw/icu4tcl/README.md

 Returns the codepoint corresponding to the given name, or -1 on unknown names.

+#### icu::char script cp

+Returns the script the given codepoint belongs to.

 ### icu::string

 Ensemble with various string-related commands.
 Unlike the ones in